Car Dealership Sales Effectiveness Metrics Guide 2026

 5. Sales Cycle Length

 This is the average time it takes from when a lead first expresses interest to when they complete a purchase.
 A shorter sales cycle often indicates an efficient process and effective sales team.
+As of April 2026, the ideal sales cycle length is shrinking due to faster digital information access and customer decision-making.

 Formula: Sum of all sales cycles / Number of sales